debezium/debezium-examples/unwrap-smt/README.md

 ```
-We are using a Docker Compose to deploy following components
+We are using Docker Compose to deploy following components
 * MySQL
 * Kafka
   * ZooKeeper